 Considering that the Hippo pathway constitutes one of the top signaling pathways altered in human cancer, disruption of YAP1/TAZ-TEAD complexes has become a main target to suppress oncogenic activity.
 TEADi can be used to dissect the TEAD-dependent and independent roles of YAP1/TAZ signaling and aid in the discovery of improved targeting strategies for this pathway.
 In conclusion, TEADi is a valuable research tool for studying YAP1/TAZ and the Hippo pathway in cancer and other pathologies, with improved advantages that include rapid and simple inhibition of TEAD transcription and specific blockage of nuclear events mediated by both YAP1 and TAZ without affecting structural or cytoplasmic functions of these proteins.

-The NCI Laboratory of Cellular and Molecular Biology is seeking statements of capability or interest from parties interested in licensing this novel inhibitor of the Hippo signaling pathway.
+NCI is continuing to develop this inhibitor to improve its stability and potency.
+The NCI Laboratory of Cellular and Molecular Biology seeks statements of capability or interest from parties interested in licensing this novel inhibitor of the Hippo signaling pathway.

 - TEADi DNA construct to study Hippo signaling pathway in different pathologies and cellular systems.